Become an insightful practitioner and find ‘the good life’ with us.

 - 8 online modules

-- 8 weekly 2-hour online evening seminars (required)
+- 8 weekly 2-hour online evening seminars (required attendance)

 - Clinical placement with supervision